Lenny Vallier

-Lenny Vallier (born 24 April 1999) is a French professional footballer who plays as a left-back for Primeira Liga club Nacional.
+Lenny Vallier (born 24 April 1999) is a French professional footballer who plays as a left-back for club Dunkerque.

 Professional career

-Vallier helped Stade de Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018-19 season.
+Born in France to French and Malagasy Martiniquais roots, Vallier helped Stade de Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018-19 season.

 On 18 July 2023, Vallier signed with Guingamp.

 On 30 June 2025, it was announced that Vallier had signed for Primeira Liga club Nacional for three seasons.

+On 8 July 2026, Vallier signed with Dunkerque for two seasons.